ajktown/docs/eksctl/01_setup.md

 ```

 # Delete Cluster
-Deleting a cluster takes about 5+ minutes
+Deleting a cluster takes about 5+ minutes.

+Every service and its ingress must be deleted, before you delete the cluster itself.

+If you do not follow, sometimes the eksctl delete cluster command will fail and you will have to manually delete the cluster on AWS Console.

+## Delete ingress

+## Delete Services

+## Delete Everything

+## Finally, delete the cluster

 ```sh
 eksctl delete cluster --name <your-cluster-name>
 ```